element36-io/cash36-frontend/README.md

 # Running the prod server & ssl

-We use Nginx with a
+We use Nginx with static pages:
+- Run yarn build